 In what has to be one of the most ridiculous federal court cases in recent memory, three judges in San Francisco are trying to figure out if a monkey can own the rights to a photograph.
-A 45-minute hearing on Wednesday pitted the People for the Ethical Treatment of Animals (or PETA) against an attorney for British photographer David Slater.
+A 45-minute hearing pitted the People for the Ethical Treatment of Animals (or PETA) against an attorney for British photographer David Slater.
 The Associated Press reported that the judges couldn’t help but chuckle at some moments during the hearing.

 Slater published a book entitled “Wildlife Personalities,” in which the 2011 monkey selfie appeared.
 The animal that snapped the picture is far, far away in the Indonesian of Sulawesi and has no idea that his photography skills are the subject of a lawsuit.
 PETA is arguing that the proceeds from the photos, which were taken in a wildlife reserve, should “benefit the monkey.”